Where to EAT?

 Where to eat in Gulf Shores

-Desoto’s Seafood kitchen – The best lunch in town, hands down.
-Affordable lunch with blue plate specials.
+Desoto’s Seafood Kitchen – The best lunch in town, hands down—affordable with blue plate specials.
 Be sure to try the Flounder and the homemade MacNcheese.

-The Hang Out – Just as the name says, it is a fun night to hang out for the whole family.
-There are games, live entertainment, bubble maker, shops, photo ops, and just a great atmosphere.
+The Hang Out – As the name says, hanging out is a fun night for the whole family.
+There are games, live entertainment, bubble making, shops, photo ops, and a great atmosphere.

 If you have access to a boat or don’t mind a short drive check out these waterfront options: